islam-abdallah/islam-abdallah/README.md

 I'm passionate about creating interactive, responsive, and visually appealing web applications.
 With extensive experience in Angular, React, and modern front-end technologies, I build applications that enhance user experiences and improve user engagement.

+Currently, I'm working at AFAQY, building enterprise solutions in the fleet management industry.
+I have a Bachelor's degree in Information Systems Security from Pharaohs Institutes.
+I believe in continuous learning, innovation, and sharing knowledge with the developer community.

 ---

 ## 🛠️ Technologies & Tools